ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

-1. If you have access to a server where ESMValTool is already installed as a module, for e.g., the [CEDA JASMIN](https://help.jasmin.ac.uk/article/4955-community-software-esmvaltool) server, you can simply load the module with the following:
+1. If you have access to a server where ESMValTool is already installed as a module, for e.g., the [CEDA JASMIN](https://help.jasmin.ac.uk/article/4955-community-software-esmvaltool) server, you can simply load the module with the following command:
 ~~~bash
 module load esmvaltool
 ~~~
-After loading ``esmvaltool``, we can start using ESMValTool.
+After loading ``esmvaltool``, we can start using ESMValTool right away.
 Please see the [next lesson]({{ page.root }}{% link _episodes/03-configuration.md %}).
-2. If you would like to install ESMValTool as a conda package, then this lesson will tell you how!
+2. If you would like to install ESMValTool as a mamba package, then this lesson will tell you how!
 3. If you would like to start experimenting with existing diagnostics or contributing to ESMvalTool, please see the instructions for source installation in the lesson [Development and